Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Theory of Shearless Tori in Gyrokinetic Turbulence

 To determine the net effect of this reduced phase space transport over all particles, we can consider the average \(\overline{\eta_t}\) over a thermal Maxwellian given by

 We also consider averages of \(\eta_t\) over a thermal Maxwellian where the integrals are restricted to trapped and passing portions of velocity space respectively.
-These averages are reported in Table~\ref{tab:transmissivity}.
-Despite the transmission band for trapped particles around \(v_\perp/v_t \sim 2\), the overall effect of the shearless tori is to reduce the transmissivity by a factor of \(2\) in the trapped portions of velocity compared to the passing portions of phase velocity.
+These averages are reported in Table~\ref{tab:transmissivity} for both the nominal case and the case with no gyroaveraging.
+Despite the transmission band for trapped particles around \(v_\perp/v_t \sim 2\), the overall effect of the shearless tori is to reduce the transmissivity by a factor of \(2\) in the trapped portions of phase space compared to the passing portions of phase space.
 Trapped particles make up about \(75\%\) of thermal particles at the outboard midplane, suggesting that the presence of shearless tori can lead to a significant drop in the overall radial particle transport due to the presence of shearless tori.
-For steady-state density profiles with no core fueling, the density gradient in the outer core will be determined by the balance between inward particle pinches with outward particle diffusion.
-Although we have not ruled out a localized increase in the inward particle pinch, the presence of shearless tori suggests a plausible mechanism by which a long-lived increase in ion gyrocenter density gradients can be sustained in the shearless region.
+The transmissivity increases slightly without gyroaveraging, although the qualitative picture stays the same.